2022–23 FC Barcelona Femení season

-The 2022–23 season is the 36th season in the history of FC Barcelona Femení.
-In addition to the domestic league, Barcelona is also playing in this season's editions of the Copa de la Reina, Supercopa de España Femenina and UEFA Women's Champions League.
-Barcelona are coming off a successful 2021–22 campaign in which they won the domestic treble after winning the league, cup and super cup of Spain, and ended the season as runners-up in the 2021–22 UEFA Women's Champions League after being defeated 1–3 by Olympique Lyonnais in the final.
+The 2022–23 season was the 35th season in the history of FC Barcelona Femení.
+In addition to the domestic league, Barcelona also played in the season's editions of the Copa de la Reina, Supercopa de España Femenina and UEFA Women's Champions League.
+They ended the season with a continental treble (winning the league, the Supercopa and the Champions League), scoring 173 goals in all competitions and conceding 21 goals; they won 91% of all their matches in all competitions.

 On transfer deadline day, 7 September, Barcelona broke the world record for a transfer fee in women's football when they signed English midfielder Keira Walsh from Manchester City for €470,000 in a three-year deal.

 In their first match of the UEFA Women's Champions League group stage, Barcelona surpassed their previous goal-scoring record of six goals in one game in the competition after winning 9–0 against Benfica.
 In their last match of the Champions League group stage, a 6–0 win against Rosengård, Barcelona surpassed the record for most goals scored by a women's team in the group stages, scoring 29 goals in total and beating the previous record of 25 goals, set by PSG during the previous season.

 On 22 January 2023, the team won the 2022–23 Supercopa de España Femenina.
-Two days later, they were technically disqualified from the 2022–23 Copa de la Reina de Fútbol, but have said they will appeal this decision.
+Two days later, they were technically disqualified from the 2022–23 Copa de la Reina de Fútbol.
+On 30 April 2023, Barcelona won the league for the fourth consecutive season and eighth time overall.
+This was the second season in a row in which they have won the league with a perfect season (all wins); after winning the title they suffered a loss and a draw.

+On 3 June, Barcelona won the UEFA Women's Champions League for the second time in the team's history, mounting a comeback to win 3–2 against VfL Wolfsburg in the final.